iroy2000/react-redux-boilerplate/README.md

 For example, when you run `npm run build` with `"analyzeMode": true`, you should see something like the following at the end of your build.

+The tool is to help you understand what is your bundle looks like and what is include in your bundle.

 ![Production Bundle Analysis](https://www.dropbox.com/s/zun4n4tgp059neh/bundle-analysis.png?raw=1)

 You can turn `on` and `off` the analysis feature